Protein powder vs meal replacement?

 Can you use protein powder as a meal replacement?

 The point here is that we can only generalize about the suitability of protein powders and meal replacements.
-The only way to know what is in your protein powder or meal replacement, and what it is best suited for, is to read the Nutrition Facts.
+The only way to know what is in your protein powder or meal replacement, and what it is best suited for, is to read the ingredient list and Nutrition Facts.

 Protein powder or meal replacement?